Taliban take over Afghanistan: What we know and what's next | Law-Order

 Here's a look at what happened and what comes next: WHAT IS HAPPENING IN AFGHANISTAN?
 The Taliban, a militant group that ran the country in the late 1990s, have again taken control.
 The US-led invasion of Afghanistan in 2001 ousted the insurgents from power, but they never left.
 After they blitzed across the country in recent days, the Western-backed government that has run the country for 20 years collapsed.
 Afghans, fearing for the future, are racing to the airport, one of the last routes out of the country.

+WHAT HAPPENED AT THE KABUL AIRPORT?
+Thousands of Afghans rushed there, hoping to escape the country because they fear what the Taliban's rule will bring.
+Some were so desperate, they clung to the side of a military jet as it took off and then plunged to their deaths.
+US troops used helicopters to try to disperse the crowds and fired warning shots in the air.
+At least seven people died in the chaos, U.S. officials said.

+WHY ARE THE TALIBAN TAKING OVER NOW?
+Probably because US troops are set to withdraw by the end of the month.

-The US has been trying to get out of Afghanistan, its longest war, for several years now.
-American troops ousted the Taliban in a matter of months when they invaded to root out al-Qaida, which orchestrated the 9/11 attacks while being harboured by the Taliban.
+The U.S. has been trying to get out of Afghanistan, its longest war, for several years now.
+American troops ousted the Taliban in a matter of months when they invaded to root out al-Qaida, which orchestrated the 9/11 attacks while being harbored by the Taliban.
 But it proved more difficult to hold territory and rebuild a nation battered by repeated wars.

 As the final deadline drew close, the Taliban began a lightning offensive, overrunning city after city.